diogogithub/gnu-social/docs/developer/src/storage.md

 ImageAttachment and an ImageAttachmentThumbnail being created by the ImageEncoder plugin and move these specificities to the plugin.
-But the end code would require far more database requests, become heavier, and become harder to read.
-And maybe we're wasting a bit more space (maybe!). but it's far from significant.
+But the end code would require more database requests, become heavier, and become harder to read.
+And maybe we're wasting a bit more space (maybe!).
+But if that's the case, it's far from significant.
+The processing cost and ease of understanding outweighs the storage cost.

+## Links

+We have Links entities for representing links, these are used by the Posting component to represent remote urls.
+These are fairly similar to the attachment entities.